+[Page 30]

-[Page 30] Additional Evidence Requirements As a refugee, you must submit evidence showing you meet certain requirements specific to this immigrant category.
-Therefore, in addition to the evidence listed in the What Evidence Must You Submit with Form I-485 section, principal and derivative applicants must also submit evidence of refugee status.
-New [Page 30] Additional Instructions for Applicants Filing Under Special Adjustment Programs [header] Cuban Adjustment Act (CAA) [subheader] You may apply for adjustment of status if you are a native or citizen of Cuba who was inspected and admitted or paroled into the United States after January 1, 1959, and you have been physically present in the United States for at least one year or if you are a spouse or unmarried child of a Cuban described above (regardless of your nationality) who was inspected and admitted or paroled after January 1, 1959, and you have been physically present in the United States for at least one year.
-Derivative Applicants As a spouse or child of a qualifying CAA applicant, you may file to adjust status as a derivative applicant under the CAA regardless of your nationality or place of birth.
+Additional Evidence Requirements

+As a refugee, you must submit evidence showing you meet certain requirements specific to this immigrant category.
+Therefore, in addition to the evidence lis in the What Evidence Must You Subm with Form I-485 section, principal and derivative applicants must also submit evidence of refugee status. sted nit

+New [Page 30]

+Additional Instructions for Applicant Filing Under Special Adjustment Programs [header] :8

+Cuban Adjustment Act (CAA) [subheader]

+You may apply for adjustment of status you are a native or citizen of Cuba who inspected and admitted or paroled into the United States after January 1, 1959, and you have been physically present in the United States for at least one year or if y are a spouse or unmarried child of a Cub described above (regardless of your nationality) who was inspected and admitted or paroled after January 1, 195 and you have been physically present in United States for at least one year. was he l you ban

+Derivative ApplicantsAs a spouse or child of a qualifying CA applicant, you may file to adjust status a derivative applicant under the CAA regardless of your nationality or place o birth.
 Furthermore, you may apply under the CAA regardless of how long your relationship with the qualifying CAA applicant has existed.
-Whether your relationship began before or after your Cuban spouse or parent became a lawful permanent resident does not matter.
-Evidence of Financial Support If you are filing Form I-485 based on the CAA, you do not need to submit evidence of financial support.
+Whether your relationship began before or after your Cuban spouse or parent became a lawfu permanent resident does not matter. as a of er

+Evidence of Financial Support

+If you are filing Form I-485 based on th CAA, you do not need to submit eviden of financial support.

+Additional Evidence Requirements

 As a CAA applicant, you must submit evidence showing you meet certain requirements specific to this immigrant category.
-Therefore, in addition to the evidence listed in the What Evidence Must You Submit with Form I-485section, principal applicants must also submit:
+Therefore, in addition to the evidence listed in the What Evidence Must You Submit with Form I-485 section, principal applicants must also submit:

-- 1. Evidence of Cuban birth or citizenship, if not contained in your birth certificate; and - 2.
-Evidence that you have been physically present in the United States for at least one year.
+1. Evidence of Cuban birth or citizenship, if not contained in your birth certificate; and

+2. Evidence that you have been physically present in the United States for at least one year.